SkyTemple/skytemple/README.rst

 .. _armips: https://github.com/Kingcom/armips
 .. _AUR: https://aur.archlinux.org/packages/armips/

-Are you a package maintainer for a distribution like Ubuntu or Arch Linux?
-Get in touch with me!

 If you want to set up SkyTemple for development, clone the repos and install in editable mode instead.
 See the steps 4 and onward in "BUILDING_WINDOWS.md".